Randi356/Ultroid-Vps/readme.md

 # ULTROID CREDSV5 UPDATE NEW 2021-2022

-CLICK FORK [CREDS](https://github.com/Randi356/Ultroid-CredsV5) Made by Rendy
+CLICK USE THIS TEMPLATE [CREDS](https://github.com/Randi356/Ultroid-CredsV5) Made by Rendy